SiliconLabs/bluetooth_applications/bluetooth_distance_monitor/README.md

 ![application testing](images/testing.png)

 ### Configuration with the EFR Connect Mobile Application ###

 - Open EFR Connect Mobile Application
 - Scan devices
 - Select the 'Distance Monitor' device

-**Connect to the device**
+**Connect to the device:**

 The Silicon Labs EFR Connect application utilizes the Bluetooth adapter on your phone/tablet to scan, connect and interact with BLE devices.
 To run this example, an iOS or Android smartphone with the EFR Connect app installed is required.